OctopusDeploy/docs/docs/getting-started/the-octopus-web-portal.md

 ![The Octopus Web Portal on first log in](images/first-log-in.png "width=500")

-After you have configured your projects and deployments, the dashboard will display your projects and the status of the latest releases to the environments you've configured.
+After you have configured your projects and deployments, the dashboard will display your projects and the status of the latest releases to the environments you've configured:

 ![Dashboard with projects](images/dashboard.png "width=500")

 The **contextual help** panel on the right of the screen provides information about the screen you are currently viewing and the resources tab provides links to the related resources.
 You can hide or reveal the contextual help panel at any time by clicking the question mark icon.

-The **Projects** tab is where you define your projects, deployment and runbook processes.
+The **Projects** tab is where you define your projects, deployments and runbook processes.

 The **Infrastructure** tab is where you manage your environments and deployment targets.